 All Shared Governance Council members shall adhere to the following committee report requirements:

-- 3 of 6 –

-All committee reports are to be submitted by the first Sunday following the committee meeting to the VPAG.
+All committee reports are to be submitted by the first Sunday following the committee meeting to the VPAG and/or their assigned Academic Senator.

-A list of submitted and missing committee reports is to be emailed to the SGC by the VPAG on a monthly basis to verify and follow up on submissions.

-Committee reports shall be posted on the ASI website for transparency and accessibility to the Cal State LA Student Body, as long as the following requirements are met:
+Committee reports shall be:

 The reports shall be credible and factual.